persteenolsen/pso-gatsby-blog-cms-two/src/posts/2020-10-16-node-express-role-based-membership-system-email-notification.md

 Pure SQL Node Express React MySQL Role based Membership system with Email Verification and Forgot Password

+Hosted at Microsoft Azure App Service with the Free App Service Plan.

 <a href="https://users.persteenolsen.com" target="_blank">Try the demo...</a>

 A Membership System including User Registration and Forgot Password.
 Secured by HTTPS, CORS and Bcrypt.
 For Authentication a JWT is send with the Baerer schema in the Authorization Header.
 Made without any ORM framework like Sequelize.